 The ability to understand, select, and test materials based on their properties is crucial for successful product design and manufacturing.
-Students will develop skills in using standardized equipment and procedures to measure and test parts and materials though laboratory work.
-Methods used to protect materials and alter their properties will also be investigated.
-This course will familiarize students with the physical and mechanical properties of metal, ceramic, polymer and composite engineering materials.
+Students will develop skills in using

 MENG1019 Manufacturing Processes 42.0 Hours

 Engineering Processes in today's manufacturing industries are a foundational requirement for students to explore and experience.
 Upon completion of this course, students will have an in-depth understanding of the principles of manufacturing engineering through a mix of lectures, labs and industry visits investigating such processes as: planning processes, materials, machining, forming and automation.